qcri/Arabesque/README.md

 ## Test/Execute the included algorithms

+We have prepared a precompiled version of Arabesque to easily start running the algorithms we have implemented.
 You can find an execution-helper script and several configuration files for the different algorithms under the [scripts folder in the repository](https://github.com/Qatar-Computing-Research-Institute/Arabesque/tree/master/scripts):